geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Nor could the sage's prudent voice persuade

-The stubborn monarch to release the maid ;
+The stubborn monarch to release the maid;

 " Tho' time yet lingers, soon the appointed hour

 " Will place the beauteous virgin in my power,

-" Then haste, ye Gnomes, and trim the bridal bower ; J
+" Then haste, ye Gnomes, and trim the bridal bower; J

 " Let all that yields delight to eye or ear,